Mario-SO/portfolio-blog/content/Day05.md

 title: "Day05 - 3 attack vectors"
 ---

-Today I was licky to get in time to an [@opensensepw](https://twitter.com/opensensepw) discord study session where [@mis4nthr0pic](https://twitter.com/mis4nthr0pic) was going through a couple of attack vectors in the [Solidity-Security-Compendium](https://github.com/obheda12/Solidity-Security-Compendium)
+Today I was lucky to get in time to an [@opensensepw](https://twitter.com/opensensepw) discord study session where [@mis4nthr0pic](https://twitter.com/mis4nthr0pic) was going through a couple of attack vectors in the [Solidity-Security-Compendium](https://github.com/obheda12/Solidity-Security-Compendium)

 # Signature Malleability